-SAP Appeal - The process by which a student who is not meeting the institution's standards and is placed on SAP may petition for reconsideration of the student's eligibility.
+SAP Appeal - The process by which a student who is not meeting the institution's standards and is placed on SAP suspension may petition for reconsideration of the student's eligibility.
 Students are evaluated at the end of each semester.
-At this time, any student not meeting SAP elements for the second semester will be placed on SAP Suspension and are ineligible for any further financial aid.
+At this time, any student not meeting SAP elements will be placed on SAP Suspension and are ineligible for any further financial aid.
 Students can complete the SAP appeal form.
-Students must indicate the reason for not meeting the SAP elements for each of the last two terms and must provide documentation.
+Students must indicate the reason for not meeting the SAP elements and must provide documentation.
 Students may submit an appeal to be considered for reinstatement on a probationary status to resolve all deficiencies.
 Appeals must provide documentation of circumstances on which the appeal is based.
 Appeals must also specify why the student failed to satisfy SAP requirements and what has changed in the student's situation to prevent future deficiencies.